Los Angeles Theft Attorney

 For the crime of identity theft in Los Angeles, the elements are:

-• (1) You intentionally acquired the personal identify information of someone else; AND
+- (1) You intentionally acquired the personal identifying information of someone else; AND

-You can be charged with an identity theft case it you steal someone's personal information and then use their information to apply for a credit card without their consent.
+If you steal someone's personal information and then use it to apply for a credit card without their consent, you can be charged with identity theft.

 Identity theft is a “wobbler," meaning it can be charged as a felony or a misdemeanor case.
 If it is charged as a felony, the maximum penalty is three years incarceration and fines.
 If it is charged as a misdemeanor, the maximum penalty is one year incarceration in County jail and fines.